Reading Fluency WCPM Calculator

 Accuracy Notes:

-- Use grade-appropriate, unfamiliar passages when the result is meant for screening or progress monitoring.
+- Use grade-appropriate, unfamiliar passages for screening or progress monitoring.
+Practiced passages are better for fluency practice than benchmark comparison.

 Worked Examples:

-Short timing check.
-A reader attempts 70 words with 4 errors in 45 seconds.
-Correct words are 66, elapsed time is 0.75 minutes, and WCPM is 88.
-Because the timing is under one minute, the record should be interpreted carefully.
+Short timing snapshot.
+A reader reaches 70 words with 4 errors in 45 seconds.
+Correct words are 66, elapsed time is 0.75 minutes, and Words correct per minute is 88 WCPM.
+Because the timing is under a minute, compare it cautiously and repeat with a standard probe if the band will guide instruction.

 FAQ: